skramm/cpphtmltags/manual.md

 An example of usefulness of this features is for the `<a>` tag.
 As you know, you can add the attribute `target="_blank"` to make the link open in another tab/window of the browser.
-So if you want all of you generated links to have automatically this feature, just add this in you code:
+So if you want all of your generated links to have automatically this feature, just add this in you code:
 ```
 Httag::setGlobalAttrib( HT_A, AT_TARGET, "_blank" );
 ```